The format and content requirements for an FDA pre-submission have not changed, but the launch of the FDA PreSTAR has changed everything.

 Nope.
-The PreSTAR version 0.1 is a beta version and 100% optional.
-However, I like it better than my own templates.
+The PreSTAR version 0.2 is a beta version and 100% optional.
+However, I like it better than my templates.
 Your design team can still have individual documents for the user manual, device description, and testing plan.
 We attach the document using the button that says “Add Attachment” (see screen capture below).

 The PreSTAR template was built by Patrick Macatangga, a Tools & Templates Engineer working at the FDA on the Lifecycle Tools and Templates Team.
 To help with where to direct questions about the template, he suggested:

-- If you have questions or feedback regarding the voluntary use of the eSTAR for medical devices regulated by CDRH, or if you have general questions about medical devices, please contact the Division of Industry and Consumer Education (DICE).
+- If you have questions or feedback regarding the voluntary use of the eSTAR for medical devices regulated by CDRH, or if you have general questions about medical devices, contact the Division of Industry and Consumer Education (DICE).

-- If you have questions regarding 510(k)s, De Novo requests, or Early Submission Requests for medical devices regulated by CDRH, please contact OPEQSubmissionSupport@fda.hhs.gov.
+- If you have questions regarding 510(k)s, De Novo requests, or Early Submission Requests for medical devices regulated by CDRH, contact OPEQSubmissionSupport@fda.hhs.gov.

 How do you submit an eCopy?

 You can submit an FDA eCopy on electronic media (e.g., USB flash drive) and send it via FedEx to the FDA Document Center at the following address: Food and Drug Administration, Center for Devices and Radiological Health, Document Mail Center, 10903 New Hampshire Ave., Bldg.
 66, rm.
 G609, Silver Spring, MD 20993-0002.
-However, you can also submit an FDA eCopy via a web browser (i.e., CCP…see next section on how to submit a PreSTAR).
+However, you can also submit an FDA eCopy via a web browser (i.e., CCP…see next section on submitting a PreSTAR).